 • Teaching Certificate or Certificate Number (once it is received)

 A cover letter explains your interest and qualifications for the specific position.
 You should craft a new cover letter for each position in order to show your sincere interest.
 The Career Center has a packet of information on cover letters and other job search correspondence (pdf).
 We can also review your cover letter along with your resume.

 Resumes are 1 – 2 page documents highlighting your related experience.
 The Career Center can assist you with developing these materials.
 In addition to our Resume Packet (pdf), you can also use Career Connection to view other examples.

 Letters of Recommendation

 When you begin the application process, follow directions for each school system because each may vary in terms of what they require for recommendations.
-While some many as for 3 reference letters, others may have an online evaluation or a paper evaluation form for each reference to complete.
+While some may require as many as three reference letters, others may have an online evaluation or a paper evaluation form for each reference to complete.
 If a school system expects your evaluation forms to be managed by your Career Center, please contact us so that we can assist you with this task.
 However, in most cases, each school system will have a form or will accept letters managed by you.

 Before and after graduation, you should request a few transcripts so that you have them as needed.
 An application may not ask for a transcript, but you should refer to your unofficial transcript when completing information such as GPA and courses completed.
 You may also need an official transcript once you accept a position.
 Contact the Registrar's office to request a transcript.